Recreational Jewellery Making

 Saturday 8th February – Fully Booked

-Saturday 16th May – Fully Booked
+Saturday 16th May – One space left

 Learn how to set a stone and make a beautiful ring in a day.
 Step by step demos help you to make a ring and set a cabochon stone or sea glass in a simple rub-over setting.
 A great introduction to stone setting and a way to introduce colour to your jewellery making.
 Suitable for beginners wanting to make a one-off piece of lovely jewellery, or someone looking add a new skill to their making.